 If you’re looking for a charming seaside escape with plenty of things to keep you entertained, then you should visit Falmouth, MA.

-This quaint New England town located on Cape Cod’s southwestern coast boasts picturesque beaches, scenic views, historic sites, and delicious seafood.
+This quaint Cape Cod town located on the southwestern coast boasts picturesque beaches, scenic views, historic sites, and delicious seafood.

 With so many fun things to do in Falmouth MA, you’ll be busy from morning until night, or you can just find a spot on one of the beaches and chill!

 Check out even more things to do on Cape Cod or jump straight to some of our other favorite towns in the area:

 Falmouth, MA Things to Do

 Falmouth offers plenty of fun attractions and activities, plus it’s a launching point for day trips to Martha’s Vineyard!

 There are also several places in Falmouth that we recommend for a romantic getaway on Cape Cod.

 Note from Amanda: I have family in Falmouth and visit often, it’s an excellent town to stay in for a Cape getaway if you’d rather avoid the typical Cape traffic and crowds!

 Liam Maguire’s Irish Pub (273 Main St) is an authentic pub that features some of the best bar food and beer in the area.